thousandbrainsproject/tbp.monty/docs/overview/benchmark-experiments.md

 ## Logos on Objects

-The following experiments evaluate Monty's ability to learn and infer compositional objects, where these consist of simple 3D objects (a disk, a cube, a cylinder, a sphere, and a mug) with 2D logos on their surface.
-The logos are either the [TBP](https://thousandbrains.org/) logo or the [Numenta](https://www.numenta.com/) logo.
-In the dataset, the logos can be in a standard orientation on the object, or oriented vertically.
-Finally, there is an instance of the mug with the TBP logo bent half-way along the logo at 45 degrees.
+The baseline compositional benchmark evaluates Monty's ability to learn and infer compositional objects, where these consist of simple 3D objects (a disk, a cube, a cylinder, a sphere, and a mug) with 2D logo stickers on their surface.
+The stickers are either the [TBP](https://thousandbrains.org/) logo or the [Numenta](https://www.numenta.com/) logo.
+In the dataset, the stickers can be in a standard orientation on the object, or oriented vertically.

 ![](../figures/overview/comp_logo_dataset_examples.png)